gudrunolsen/github-slideshow/_posts/0000-01-02-gudrunolsen.md

 ---
-layout: slide
+layout: Black
-title: "Welcome to our slide!"
+title: "Welcome to our home!"
 ---
 Hello my love
 Use the left arrow to go back